-Panama presidential candidate Cortizo leads early vote count
+Panama presidential candidate Cortizo holds narrow lead with half the votes counted

 Cortizo also said he would continue to deepen ties with China, but has suggested he might move more slowly than President Juan Carlos Varela, who angered the United States by signing several major infrastructure projects with Beijing.

-Cortizo’s main rival, Roux, 54, of the center-right Democratic Change (DC) party, offered a constitutional reform to strengthen the independence of the judicial branch.
+Roux offered a constitutional reform to strengthen the independence of the judicial branch.
 He is also calling for Panama to restore its image to attract investment.

 “Panama’s representatives abroad have to focus on bringing investment and opportunities to Panama, and defend its image, which has been hurt,” Roux told Reuters.